Autoencoder-assisted study of directed percolation with spatial long-range interactions: Model and Autoencoder method

 \subsection{Method of Stacked Autoencoder}

-Unlike traditional supervised learning methods, unsupervised learning may be able to actually predict some of the critical properties of such absorbing phase transitions.
-In the absence of any a priori information about the evolution of the system dynamics, the goal of unsupervised learning could be to give probability distributions for random vectors \cite{bro2014principal,wattenberg2016use}.
-Among them, autoencoder, as one of the more mature unsupervised learning methods, have been applied to the study of phase transitions and critical phenomena.
-Autoencoder is also a type of neural network, and its basic training objectives include having an attempt to copy the input to the output, or incompletely copying the input.
-Different loss functions can be set to evaluate the effect of the autocoder before encoding versus after decoding.
-Given the effectiveness and maturity of autoencoders in processing image data, we attempted to utilize autoencoder with fully-connected neural architectures to process this type of phase-variant absorbing clusters' data.
-Considering the specificity of DP with spatial L{\'{e}}vy-like flights model near the critical point, our basic idea is to use the dimension reduction function of the autoencoder to extract the spatial, temporal structural features of the system's clusters.
-The feature outputs are compared under different percolation probabilities to obtain the location where the critical point is located.
-We designed the basic structure of the autoencoder based on fully connected neural networks, and Fig.\ref{f_3_1} represents the basic process of encoding and decoding of the stacked autoencoder we used.
-More specifically, we choose the mean square error as the loss function one to evaluate the data reconstruction capability of the autoencoder.
-In the encoding and decoding process, multiple hidden layer settings are used to preserve as much structural information as possible in the initial data, and a dynamic learning rate is used to optimize the parameter configuration of the model.
-The Adam optimizer is chosen for the parameter update process to introduce momentum-corrected bias, and we introduce regularization in order to weaken the training noise.
-Finally, the hidden variables encoded to the specified dimensions are extracted.
+Different from traditional supervised learning methods, unsupervised learning may be capable of predicting the critical properties of absorbing phase transitions.
+In the absence of any prior information about the system's dynamic evolution, the objective of unsupervised learning can be to provide the probability distribution of random vectors \cite{bro2014principal,wattenberg2016use}.
+Among these methods, autoencoders, as a mature unsupervised learning approach, have been applied in the study of phase transitions and critical phenomena.
+An autoencoder is a type of neural network with the fundamental training objective of attempting to replicate the input to the output or perform incomplete input replication.
+By setting different loss functions, the encoding and decoding effectiveness of the autoencoder can be evaluated.
+Considering the effectiveness of autoencoders in handling image data, we attempted to use an autoencoder with a fully connected neural network structure to process cluster configuration of absorbing phase transitions.
+Given the particular LDP model near the critical point, our basic approach is to utilize the dimensionality reduction function of the autoencoder to extract the spatial and temporal structural characteristics of the system's cluster configurations and compare the characteristic outputs under different transition probabilities to determine the position of the critical point.

+We designed a SAE structure based on a fully connected neural network, and Figure \ref{f_3_1} illustrates the encoding and decoding processes of the autoencoder.
+We chose mean squared error (MSE) as the loss function to assess the data reconstruction capability of the autoencoder.
+During the encoding and decoding processes, we used multiple hidden layers to preserve the structural information of the initial data as much as possible and employed dynamic learning rates to optimize the model's parameter configuration.
+In the parameter updating process, we utilized the Adam optimizer to introduce momentum-corrected biases and introduced regularization to weaken training noise.
+Finally, we extracted the hidden variables encoded to the specified dimension.